 If we look at the big picture instead, the only metric that really matters for a business is revenue.

-When we incentivize marketers to measure not just by the amount of pipeline generated but also revenue, it’s easier to allocate the marketing budget.
+When we incentivize marketers to measure both pipeline generated and revenue, it’s easier to allocate the marketing budget.
 For example, 80% to generate new pipeline, 10% to accelerate pipeline generation, and 10% for brand awareness.

-Recently, we’ve seen more sales development teams being rolled into marketing because it’s becoming less important to know whether the last touch was inbound or outbound.
+More companies are now folding their sales development teams into marketing because it’s becoming less important to know whether the last touch was inbound or outbound.
 This brings the two teams together to work on the same account/ buyer because they’re both 100% responsible for generating top of the funnel leads, allowing sales to focus on closing.

 At UserGems, our teams go after the best buyers together, surround them with UserGems content and messaging, and then align on attribution.
-This helps us to reap the rewards of efficient growth, all while building stronger, more effective teams that work together to reach a common goal — more revenue.
+The result: more pipeline, less internal friction, and a team that's actually pulling in the same direction.

 Why UserGems

-Companies like Mimecast, Lattice, Greenhouse, Medallia use UserGems to reach their revenue goals, quickly and efficiently.
+Companies like Mimecast, Lattice, Greenhouse, and Medallia use UserGems to hit their pipeline targets.